millerscout/rb760igs-adblocker/README.md

 3. **Subsequent runs are automatic and incremental:**
    - Script saves state and only processes new chunks
    - Much faster updates after the initial run
-   - Automatically detects if full refresh is needed

 ### Force Full Refresh (Optional)
 1. **To force a complete refresh:**